 This Baked Cinnamon French Toast with Blackberries will bring a smile to your face and tummy.
-This recipe is so flippin’ good, plus can be made overnight for easy prep in the morning!
+This french toast casserole recipe is so flippin’ good, plus can be made overnight for easy prep in the morning!

 I feel like I do not share my undying love for all things breakfast often enough here.
 In reality, I am a breakfast freak and eat it for all three meals some days.
 This Overnight Baked Cinnamon French Toast with Blackberries is the closest thing to perfection I have ever created.
 Seriously, guys I was eating this stuff right out of the pan.
 The combo of cinnamon and blackberries is an underrated one for sure, then paired with pops of cream cheese and crunchy on the top , yet soft in the middle bread.
 Ummm, so freakin’ good!
 Okay, I’ll stop gushing now, let’s eat!

 What Do I Need To Make Overnight Baked Cinnamon French Toast?

 The kitchen supplies you will need for this Overnight French Toast recipe are:

 - A 13×9 inch baking pan (one with a lid works great): I like having one with a lid so I can easily store the cinnamon french toast in the fridge overnight.

 - A knife and cutting board: I like using a serrated bread knife, but any knife will do.
 Also, you could just tear the bread if you prefer!

 - A spatula or large spoon for serving: I find a big, deep serving spoon works best.

 The ingredients you will need for this Buttermilk French Toast recipe are:

 - Cinnamon Swirl Bread: I find some great cinnamon bread in the bakery section of my local grocery store.
 If you can’t find fresh bread a generic brand will work perfect as well.